orionrobots/orionrobots.github.io/content/2017/11/2017-11-24-decoding-robot-messages.md

 00000 01100010 01101001 01101110 01100001 01110010 01111001')
     'Now you can read binary'

 But wait, there's more.
-I decided (and other twitter people) that it would be fun to respond in binary too.
+I decided (and other people) that it would be fun to respond in binary too.
 And I wrote code for that too.
 We kind of need to do the same process in reverse.
 Lets stuff something in a variable to play with:

     >>> message = "I can now make binary messages"